ssube/taleweave-ai/docs/guides/admin.md

 Notes:

 1. 70b models need to be quantized to 4-bit or so to run on a 48GB GPU
-2. While it may be possible to run both text and image generation on the same GPU, two GPUs is recommended
+2. While it may be possible to run both text and image generation on the same GPU, two GPUs are recommended

 ### Networking and ports